Self-service laundry

-A self-service laundry, coin laundry, or coin wash, is a facility where clothes are washed and dried without much personalized professional help.
+A self-service laundry, coin laundry, or coin wash, is a facility where clothes and some household textiles are washed and dried without much personalized professional help.
 They are known in the United Kingdom as launderettes or laundrettes, and in the United States, Canada, Australia and New Zealand as laundromats.
 In Texas and other parts of the south central United States, the term washateria is still used by some older speakers.
+The first laundromat opened on April 18, 1934 in Fort Worth, Texas.